-Assessment result Related findings (for each I / U and then C / E / S ) ✓ Fully met Investment: insurance companies are expected or required to integrate E&amp;S considerations in their investment strategy.
-Underwriting: insurance companies are expected or required to integrate E&amp;S considerations in their underwriting strategy.
-E: min. requirements - mention of at least either biodiversity loss, habitat (land and/or sea) modification or other key drivers as identified in 1.1.1 Partially met I/U: The expectation is very high level.
-I/U: There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met I/U: The integration of E&S considerations in the investment / underwriting strategy is not mentioned.
+Assessment result Related findings (for each C / E / S ) ✓ Fully met Insurance companies are expected or required to integrate E&amp;S considerations in their strategy.
+E: min. requirements - mention of at least either biodiversity loss, habitat (land and/or sea) modification or other key drivers as identified in 1.1.1 Partially met The expectation is very high level.
+There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met The integration of E&S considerations in the investment / underwriting strategy is not mentioned.